eduardolujan/Steamer/doc/source/api.rst

 .. http:get:: /api/sample_uri/[?format=format&p=1&l=20]

-    Every service accepts the ``format`` argument (django piston-default) and will try to authenticate against basic http authentication, or django authentication if the authorization header is not present.
+    Every service accepts the ``format`` argument (django-piston default) and will try to authenticate via basic http authentication, or django authentication if the authorization header is not present.
 So, a client should use the basic auth mechanism while browser's XMLHttpRequest client should include the django cookie header which its normally the default.